envy/knx2influx/README.md

 `ga` is the group address, is this case 1/2/3.
 `series` is the name of the measurement in InfluxDB that it should write the data to.
+`log_only` is optional (default `false`) and will prevent sending the data to InfluxDB.
+Instead the line protocol string will only be logged to standard out.
 `dpt` is the Datapoint Type (DPT) of the data.
 The following DPTs are supported:
 * `1`: Mapped to boolean.
 * `2`: Mapped to two booleans, one for the data, one for the control.